 Taking on more work than you can handle

-No matter how much or how little freelance work you take on, you are technically a self-employed business owner.
-If you want to be taken seriously and treated as a legitimate business providing a service, you can't treat your freelance work like a hobby.
+No matter how much or how little freelance work you take on, you're still a self-employed business owner.
+If you want to be treated as a legitimate business, you can't treat your freelance work like a hobby.
 To operate like a business, you should dictate time towards developing a business plan, creating a legal entity, filing taxes, and maintaining accurate bookkeeping.

 Counting on your current clients long-term

-Think about what would happen if any company stopped seeking out new sales leads and only relied on its existing customer base: Business would eventually dry up, and the same principle applies to your freelancing career.
+What would happen if any company stopped seeking out new sales leads and only relied on its existing customer base?
+Business would drop significantly, and the same principle applies to your freelancing career.